-[Illustrative evidence: interim and pre-licensing report process, interviews with students, staff and other stakeholders]
+[Illustrative evidence: PER summary document 1a), PER mapping document 1b), ASE A5, interim and pre-licensing report process, interviews with students, staff and other stakeholders, students' reflections and learning plans.]

 E8.
 The TEI has sound procedures for the interim and end-of-training assessment of students' knowledge, skills and dispositions, reporting on their achievement and identifying further learning needs for the next stages of training and ministry.